gaelcolas/PackageProviderBootstrap/README.md

 # PackageProviderBootstrap

-This is module with DSC resource to bootstrap Package providers.
+This is module with DSC resources to bootstrap Package providers.

-## Make it yours
+## Goal

 ---
 Generated with Plaster and the SampleModule template